Skip to content

 What Does It Mean to Be Globally Competent?

-• Collaborate with different teams in a range of professional settings
+• Collaborate with different teams

 • Adapt to change and apply creative problem-solving

-• Communicate effectively in both written and verbal formats
+• Deliver clear written and verbal communication

 • Recognize multiple viewpoints and use them to strengthen ideas and solutions